railsmn/open_camp-obsolete/tutorials/session5.md

       <%= link_to 'Back', projects_path %>
       ```

+      __NOTE:__ If you click on the these links, you'll see that the Task and Note pages are broken because of the nested URL changes.
+We'll fix the Task and Note pages in the next step.

     4. Redo Task index/_form/show view files to reflect the being nested under Project

       ([link to git diff with changes](https://github.com/railsmn/open_camp/commit/bcfb4df987f70fd4716b6ec33595754ca58bcc44))